connamara/quickfixn/web/views/download.md

 NuGet
 -----
-We started publishing NuGet packages starting with v1.10.0.
+We began publishing NuGet packages starting with v1.10.0.

 These packages are: